The Collider in Asheville Hosts Climate Discussion

 Dr. David Easterling, Chief, Climate Assessments Section, NOAA/NCEI

 David Easterling is currently Chief of the Scientific Services Division at NOAA’s National Climatic Data Center in Asheville, NC.
 He received his Ph.D. from the University of North Carolina at Chapel Hill.
 He has authored or co-authored more than sixty research articles in journals such as Science, Nature and the Journal of Climate.
 His research interests include the detection of climate change in the observed record, particularly changes in extreme climate events.
 A particular point of expertise for Easterling is extreme rain events.
 He was able to share firsthand knowledge of this phenomenon from Helene with observations of massive rainfall at his home in Asheville!
+In addition to his research, Easterling is passionate about sustainability and resilience in the face of climate challenges.
+He has been actively involved in community initiatives focused on surviving hurricanes with solar power, advocating for cleaner energy alternatives that can mitigate the impact of extreme weather.
+His efforts aim to not only educate others about climate adaptation but also to promote innovative solutions for energy independence in vulnerable regions.

 James Fisher, Sundance sales and marketing director, attended the forum.
 Sundance is dedicated to being part of the solutions to climate challenges and we love to participate in events such as this recent forum.
 Sundance was founded in 1995 and the following is from our original mission statement: